OverwrittenCode/junk/setup.md

 })();
 ```

+Now, run the command `npm run start` in your terminal and the bot will start.

 # Author's Note: GPT-4 Corrections

 As you can see above, **GPT-4** did make some errors (3), however it did correct it's own errors too after submitting it's own code.